-For anyone who appreciates awe inspiring scenery, magnificent animals, and a real sense of peace and tranquillity, then a visit to the Masai Mara National Reserve is an absolute must.
-Spanning an area of some 1510 square kilometres in South Western Kenya, it’s regularly touted as one of the most pristine nature reserves in the world.
+For anyone who appreciates awe-inspiring scenery, magnificent animals, and a real sense of peace and tranquility, then a visit to the Maasai Mara National Reserve is an absolute must.
+Spanning an area of some 1,510 square kilometres in Southwestern Kenya, it’s regularly touted as one of the most pristine nature reserves in the world.

 With just over a four-hour transfer from the bustling metropolis of Nairobi, you will be given a chance to get up close and personal with some of the most majestic and beautiful animals on the planet.

-One of the great things about the Masai Mara is that it remains unspoilt, but at the same time you don’t have to rough it.
+One of the great things about the Maasai Mara is that it remains unspoilt.
+At the same time, you don’t have to rough it.
 Instead, luxury tented camps blend effortlessly in with the surroundings and can cater to your every whim.

 Authentic lodges and campsites also give you the feeling of a real authentic African experience, but with the added luxuries of comfort, style, and elegance.